fbrowther/Detecting-Fraudulent-Credit-Card-Transactions-Using-Machine-Learning/README.md

 ![LR](https://github.com/fbrowther/Anomaly-Detection-to-identify-Fraudulent-Credit-Card-Transactions/blob/main/Images/SelectFromModel-FeatureSelection.png)

 ### Summary
-Out of all the supervised machine learning algorithms we employed, Random Forest Classifier was the best model with so far.
+Out of all the supervised machine learning algorithms we employed, Random Forest Classifier was the best model so far.

 ## Unsupervised ML Models